-Tributes to two outstanding people who have contributed much to INCC:
+Tributes to four outstanding people who have contributed much to INCC

 Ross Chenoweth was a kayaking pioneer.
 A champion paddler and well-respected administrator, he founded the Ivanhoe Northcote Canoe Club in 1956 (originally known as Ivanhoe Canoe Club) after the closure of the ‘Rudder Grange Canoe Club’.
 He held the position of INCC Secretary for over 25 years and achieved much within and for kayaking in Australia.
 He was: